 The Senate shall elect, from amongst the Senators, via a simple majority, a Sergeant at Arms.

-The Senate shall elect, from amongst the general ASG membership, via a simple majority, committee chairs.
+The Senate shall elect, from amongst the Senators, via a simple majority, chairs for any additional committees created via Senate resolution.

-The Senate shall elect, from amongst the general ASG membership, via a simple majority, chairs for any additional committees created via Senate resolution.
+The Senate shall elect, from amongst the Senators, via a simple majority, an Appropriations Committee Chair.

 Election for the special senate offices shall occur no later than the end of the third (3rd) meeting of the fall semester with the exception of the Chair of the Senate.

-Any non-Senator holding the position of chair for any ASG committee shall not have the powers of a Senator.

 Section 10 – Terms of Office

 All holders of special senate offices shall serve for the academic year in which they are elected with the exception of the Chair of the Senate.